How to Copy/Move Recovery Partition to USB or Another Hard drive [2 Ways]

 Overview of Recovery Partition

 A recovery partition is a volume existing on the system disk with no drive letter.
-It contains important system recovery information that when a disaster attacks or system failure occurs, you can apply the recovery partition to perform factory reset on a Windows computer.
-Mostly, it's shipped with a new laptop or desktop, and sometimes it is automatically generated when you install Windows OS.
+It contains important system recovery information so that when a disaster attack or system failure occurs, you can apply the recovery partition to perform a factory reset on a Windows computer.
+It's mostly shipped with a new laptop or desktop, and sometimes, it is automatically generated when you install Windows OS.

 Image of Recovery Partition